cualquiercosa327/Picroxx/README.md

 Picroxx! is a Picross homebrew clone for the Nintendo 3DS console.
 It's fully programmed in Lua, running under the [LÖVEPotion framework](https://github.com/VideahGams/LovePotion).
 The purpose of the project is porting almost every single puzzle from all mainstream Picross games, like Mario's Picross, Picross 2, Super Mario's Picross, Picross DS and the Picross e series.

-Currently, only one course from Mario's Picross is available (comprised of 64 levels), but more puzzles will keep being added.
+Currently, only half the puzzles from Mario's Picross are available, but i'll keep adding more and more puzzles.
 Eventually, the game will also get support for custom puzzles.

 The game utilizes a very simple format for levels.
 They only contain four lines of code and the actual puzzle in Lua tables.
 When loading a puzzle, the game will automatically parse the file into a playable level.